Merovex/fantasy-twod-six/README.md

 # fantasy-twod-six

-A fantasy RPG engine inspired by TTRPGs past and present
+A fantasy RPG engine inspired by TTRPGs past and present.